open-cogsci/sigmund-ai/sigmund/static/about.md

 Limitation: Sigmund cannot use or generate attachments during code execution and cannot display figures.
 This will be improved in future versions.

+### Generate images

+Sigmund can also generate images using OpenAI's Dall-E 3 model.
+Try it!

+> Can you generate an image that represents yourself?

 ### Download files and web pages

 Sigmund can download files and web pages and save them as attachments (see below).
 Try it!